Nashoba Regional High School

-Nashoba Regional High School (NRHS) is a high school (grades 9-12) that is part of the Nashoba Regional School District.
+Nashoba Regional High School (NRHS) is a high school (grades 9–12) that is part of the Nashoba Regional School District.
 It is located in Bolton, Massachusetts, United States and also serves the towns of Lancaster and Stow.
-As of the 2018-2019 school year, it had a student population of just over 1000.
+As of the 2024–2025 school year, it had a student population of 806.

+The district is currently building a new school, set to open in fall 2027.

 History

-The high school was built in 1961, originally only being one-story high.
-It has since had large renovations, including many more classrooms, a new auditorium, administrative offices, and a second gymnasium.
+The high school was built in 1961, originally only being one-story high (contained a daylight basement or a lower floor below the main level, which is used as classrooms and is technically another floor).
+In 1974, an expansion was commenced to accommodate the population growth of the cities it served.
+A gymnasium was dedicated, a library, as well as a two-story addition.
+From 2000-2002, major renovations gave the 39-year old aging building a facelift.
+The old gymnasium was renovated and added onto, as well as a second gymnasium, and a new auditorium.
+The original auditorium was repurposed.

 Additionally, the school is a filming site of notable alumni Chris Fleming, a comedian and actor who used Nashoba Regional High School as the setting of “Northbread High School” in his YouTube series, Gayle (2012-2015).

-In 2019, a math teacher was charged with possessing child pornography, among other charges, leading to then-principal Paul DiDomenico first going on administrative leave in 2019 and then resigning in 2020 after the teacher pleaded guilty and was fired.
+In 2019, a math teacher was charged with possessing child pornography, among other charges.
+This led to then-principal Paul DiDomenico first going on administrative leave in 2019 and then resigning in 2020, after the teacher pleaded guilty and was fired.

-Between June 14, 2021 and July 13, 2021, the school was used as a filming site for the SHOWTIME TV show Dexter.
+Between June 14, 2021, and July 13, 2021, the school was used as a filming site for the SHOWTIME TV show, Dexter.